BioMedLM: a Domain-Specific Large Language Model for Biomedical Text

 Training With MosaicML

-To train BioMedLM easily, quickly, and efficiently, we used the MosaicML Cloud for infrastructure and trained the model using MosaicML’s Composer and Streaming Dataset libraries.
+To train BioMedLM easily, quickly, and efficiently, we used the MosaicML platform for infrastructure and trained the model using MosaicML’s Composer and Streaming Dataset libraries.
 All model and training code is built off of PyTorch.
 See the code here!

 For the optimal LLM training experience, we used Composer with its FSDP integration (FSDP is a PyTorch backend for fully sharded data parallel training).
 The open-source Composer library makes it easy to train large, custom models across hundreds of GPUs without imposing any restrictions on the model code.
 For example, we replaced the HuggingFace GPT2Model attention implementation with FlashAttention (Dao et. al), which improved training throughput by nearly 2x while producing a math-equivalent model.
 Composer had no trouble handling the custom model definition, and training time was cut in half!
 Having the flexibility to easily add and test modifications greatly improved the training efficiency of BioMedLM, and we expect to make similar improvements in future LLM work.